 What's going on?

-Well, you know, something occurs to me uh in a in the timeline is we're looking at a couple of things.
+Well, you know, something occurs to me in the timeline is we're looking at a couple of things.

-It seems first of all that uh impeachment is hung upon the linchpin that uh President Trump did something with his abuse of power uh by investigating a political opponent.
+It seems, first of all, that impeachment is hung upon the linchpin that President Trump did something with his abuse of power by investigating a political opponent.

-Now, if I go back to John Solomon, which we're very thankful for him, his article April 1, where he talks about uh in the Hill.
+Now, if I go back to John Solomon, which we're very thankful for him, his article April 1, where he talks about In the Hill, he's talking about the Wid Pro quo and the corruption and soil, everything that's happening.

-Well, I'm gonna play that after your call, but go ahead, because Linda hates it just to annoy her.
+Well, I'm going to play that after your call, but go ahead because Linda hates it just to annoy her.

 Go ahead.